QuentinRa/blog.quentinra.dev/proj/guidelines/index.md

 ``canard en plastique`` in French).
 Sometimes, simply explaining your problem to "someone" helps you solving it.

+**Murphy's Law**: "Anything that can go wrong will go wrong.".
+Don't thing "xxx won't do that" and skip some code, because "xxx" will (calling a method using wrong parameters, ...).

+**Do The Simplest Thing That Could Possibly Work**:
+Simply write as little as
+possible or think about the easiest solution for your problem and code it.
+You may improve your code later through.

 <hr class="sl">

 ## SOLID